newjersey/navigator.business.nj.gov/content/src/anytime-action-tasks-licenses/code23-osow-30day-permit.md

 A permit for an overweight/oversized vehicle using a trailer with Code 23 registration, valid for 30 days.

-You may receive your permit by mail, fax, or by downloading the PDF from your profile on the [NJDOT GotPermits website](https://nj.gotpermits.com/njpass#!).
+You will receive your permit by mail, fax, or by downloading the PDF from your profile on the [NJDOT GotPermits website](https://nj.gotpermits.com/njpass#!).

 :::